Pete and Gladys: Reception

-Pete and Gladys never made it into the Nielsen ratings Top 30 during the course of its prime time run.
+Pete and Gladys never made it into the Nielsen ratings top 30 during the course of its primetime run.
 After it ceased production, it was repeated as part of the CBS weekday-morning line up.
-It aired at 11:30 a.m.
-EST for two years from October 1, 1962 to October 2, 1964.
+It aired at 11:30 am EST for two years from October 1, 1962 to October 2, 1964.

 Williams was nominated for a 1962 Emmy Award for Outstanding Continued Performance by a Lead Actress in a Comedy Series.
 She lost to veteran Shirley Booth of NBC's Hazel.